-Google Maps SEO is the process of optimizing your Google Business Profile (GBP) so it ranks higher in local search results and the highly visible Google Map Pack.
-This spot is premium digital real estate—appearing here can mean the difference between a quiet week and a flood of targeted traffic from nearby, ready-to-buy customers.
+Google Maps SEO is the process of optimizing your Google Business Profile (GBP) so your business ranks higher in local search results and the Google Map Pack.
+This placement is premium digital real estate.
+When you appear here, you reach customers who are nearby, motivated, and ready to call or visit.

 Google’s local ranking algorithm relies on three primary factors: